 Mailchimp is what I use to design and plan my newsletter.
 You can integrate it into your website, and every subscriber will automatically be added to your Mailchimp list.
 They have beautiful templates for all kind of emails and allows you to schedule your email campaigns in advance.
 It’s free until you hit 2’000 subscribers, which is quite a big number for newbies.

 Google G-Suite is what you need to set up a business email address.
 It also comes with various other apps such as Google documents, to keep all your documents and blog post drafts in one place and have it always with you, no matter where you are.
 I love that with Google G-Suite everything is in one place.
 They are also very user-friendly with step-to-step introductions and a valuable customers service.

 ShareASale is an affiliate marketing network with loads of affiliate programmes.
 Once you have signed up for their affiliate network, you can browse for the different merchants.
-There is no threshold to apply, and you will get paid when your account balance is USD 50.
+You will get paid as soon as your account balance reaches USD 50.